Areas of Expertise

 Nineteenth and Twentieth Century Literature, Disciplinary History, History of the Novel, Sociology of Expertise

 University of Pennsylvania BA 1999 (English)

-Laura Heffernan works on twentieth century literature and culture, with a particular focus on histories of reading and histories of literary criticism.
-She is currently writing, with Rachel Sagner Buurma (Swarthmore College), a new history of literary study that focuses on past classrom materials.
-Provisionally titled The Teaching Archive, it will be published by the University of Chicago Press.
-Portions of and outtakes from the book the have appeared in New Literary History, PMLA, the Modernism/Modernity "Discipline" column, and ACLS News.
+Laura Heffernan works on nineteenth and twentieth century literature and culture, with a particular focus on histories of reading and histories of literary criticism.
+She is author, with Rachel Sagner Buurma (Swarthmore College), of a new disciplinary history of English that focuses on the archival record of what major literary critics taught in their classes throughout the twentieth century.
+The Teaching Archive: A New History For Literary Study will be published by the University of Chicago Press in January of 2021.
+Portions of and outtakes from the book the have appeared in New Literary History, PMLA, the Modernism/Modernity "Discipline" column, The Chronicle of Higher Education, and ACLS News.
 Dr. Heffernan received her PhD from the University of Pennsylvania in 2007 and taught at Tulane University and Brown University before joining the faculty here at UNF.
 In the English department, she teaches courses on the history of the novel, modernist literature, digital methods in literary study, and later periods of British Literature.
-She is coordinator of UNF's new Digital Humanities minor and is keen to talk with any students who wish to know more about this exciting program of study.
+Dr. Heffernan helped develop the new Digital Humanities minor at UNF and, in 2019-21, she is serving as Director of UNF's Digital Humanities Institute.

 - Ralph Cohen Essay Prize for "The Common Reader and the Archival Classroom," New Literary History, 2011

 - 2011-12 UNF Office of Research and Sponsored Programs Award of Research Excellence